 The SAF System is based on a hollow file that adapts itself to the irregular shape of the root canal, and overcomes many of the drawbacks of conventional instrumentation systems (hand files, rotary).
 It is composed of nickel-titanium (NiTi) and designed as an elastically-compressible, thin-walled pointed cylinder.
 The SAF is operated with gentle vertical vibration, at the rate of 5,000 rpm, and its abrasive surface scrubs the walls of the canal to achieve a gradual circumferential enlargement.
-Its hollow lumen allows the continuous flow of an effective irrigant (sodium hypochlorite, EDTA, etc.) through the SAF simultaneously during shaping, turning its operation into a true chemo-mechanical instrumentation, to achieve superior cleaning and disinfection within 4 minutes of operation.
+Its hollow lumen allows the continuous flow of an effective irrigant, ideally with NaOCl-HELP irrigant combination, flowing through the SAF simultaneously during shaping, turning its operation into a true chemo-mechanical instrumentation, to achieve superior cleaning and disinfection within 2 minutes of operation.

 The SAF is not a rotary instrument, as it does not rotate inside the root canal like other motorized instruments.
-Instead, vertical vibration is operated by a special handpiece head, to grind against the canal walls, remove very fine dentin (or as we like to call it "dentin dust"), and immediately wash it away.
+Instead, vertical vibration is operated by a special handpiece head, to grind against the canal walls, remove very fine dentin (or as we like to call it "dentin dust"), and immediately wash it away, and suction it through the head, back to the SAF Infinitum device.
 The handpiece is operated by short pecking motions, which allow the SAF's slow, low-torque rotation to shift its position whenever it unbinds from the canal walls.

 For more details, read more about the SAF System or watch our instructional video.